Packing theory derived from phyllotaxis and products of linear forms 0: Abstract

 \section{Abstract}

 \textit{Parastichies} are spiral patterns observed in plants and numerical patterns generated using golden angle method.
 We generalize this method by using Markoff theory and the theory of product of linear forms, to obtain a theory for packing of Riemannian manifolds of general dimensions $n$ with a locally diagonalizable metric, including the Euclidean spaces.
-For example, packings in a plane with logarithmic spirals and in a ball are newly obtained.
-Using this method, we prove that it is possible to generate almost uniformly distributed point sets on any real analytic Riemannian surfaces.
-The packing density is bounded below by approximately 0.7.
+For example, packings in a plane with logarithmic spirals and in a 3D ball (3D analogue of the Vogel spiral) are newly obtained.
+Using this method, we prove that it is possible to generate almost uniformly distributed point sets on any real analytic Riemannian surfaces in a local sense.
+We also discuss how to extend the packing to the whole manifold in some special cases including the Vogel spiral.
+The packing density is bounded below by approximately 0.7 for surfaces and 0.38 for 3-manifolds under the most general assumption.

 \textbf{Keywords}: aperiodic packing; Markoff spectra; Lagrange spectra; products of linear forms; diagonalizable metric; inviscid Burgers equation; Vogel spiral; Doyle spiral